DoD-Platform-One/monitoring/docs/DEVELOPMENT_MAINTENANCE.md

+# Development and Maintenance Guide for the Monitoring package

-# Code Changes for Updates
+## Code Changes for Updates

 Monitoring is a modified/customized version of an upstream chart.
 The below details the steps required to update to a new version of the Monitoring package.